 Using anonymous or coded information

 This type of data may be used to help assess the needs of the general population and make informed decisions about the provision of future services.
 Information can also be used to conduct health research and development and monitor NHS performance where the law allows this.
 Where information is used for statistical purposes, stringent measures are taken to ensure individual patients cannot be identified.
-Anonymous statistical information may also be passed to organisations with a legitimate interest, including universities, community safety units and research institutions.

-National Data Opt-out (opting out of NHS Digital sharing your data)
+Anonymous statistical information may also be passed to organisations with a legitimate interest, including universities, community safety units and research institutionsNational Data Opt-out (opting out of NHS Digital sharing your data)

 This applies to identifiable patient data about your health (personal identifiable data in the diagram below), which is called confidential patient information.
 If you don’t want your confidential patient information to be shared by NHS Digital for purposes except your own care - either GP data, or other data we hold, such as hospital data - you can register a National Data Opt-out.